 Step 4: Determine the Benefits

 The benefits are generally the part that requires the most work because they are difficult to define.
-And the general pattern in life holds, that the most difficult part is the one that makes or breaks the analysis.
+The general pattern in life holds, that the most difficult part is the one that makes or breaks the analysis.
 Since the cost benefit analysis is only as strong as the benefits definition, I will start by outlining the 3 most common situations and then branch into general valuation methods for intangible assets.

 - Value of human life (safety)